l4aaa/l4aaa/README.md

 <h2>👨🏻‍💻 &nbsp;About Me</h2>

-I am a **Computer Science undergraduate** at the West University of Timisoara, specializing in **Systems Engineering** and **Cybersecurity**.
-My work focuses on building secure, performance-critical software, from low-level C++ algorithm benchmarking to robust full-stack web architectures.
+I am a **Computer Science undergraduate** at the West University of Timisoara with a deep specialization in **Offensive Security** and **Low-Level Systems Engineering**.

+My approach to software is defined by a security-first mindset: I build complex architectures to understand exactly how they can be dismantled.
+Whether analyzing **memory management** in C++ or designing **stateless authentication** flows in Java, my goal is to master the intersection of performance and security.

+I am currently advancing my Red Teaming capabilities through **TryHackMe** tracks and independent vulnerability research.

 ```yaml
 user_profile: